eldun/eldun.github.io/_posts/2020-05-18-building-a-blog.md

 ---

 ## <a id="the-future"></a>The Future
-From here onwards, I plan to document as concisely and as compellingly every personal project I undertake.
+From here onwards, I plan to document as concisely and as compellingly as possible every personal project I undertake.

 Oh, and to reformat my `style.css`.
 It's a little sloppy.